adamyi/notes_to_keep/README.md

 Options:
-    --num=<num>       The number of notes to be exported to Google Keep (default: -1, meaning that all notes are exported)
-    --prefix=<pfx>    Append a prefix before the title of all notes.
+    --num=<num>       The number of notes to be exported to Google Keep (default: all notes will be exported) --prefix=<pfx>    Append a prefix before the title of all notes.
                       A pair of [] will be put around it automatically.
 (Default: empty)